 - Place the flour, baking powder and kosher salt in a medium-sized bowl and whisk to combine.
 Crack the eggs into a small bowl.

 - Place the Clementine mandarins in the food processor and with the metal blade, process the oranges until they are broken down in a pulp and the peel is in small pieces.
-If there are any large pieces of peel, scrape down the sides of the food process and continue to process the oranges until they are completely broken down.
+If there are any large pieces of peel, scrape down the sides of the food processor and continue to process the oranges until they are completely broken down.

-- Remove the cake from the oven and place it on a cooling rack.
+- Remove the cake from the oven and place it on a wire cooling rack.
 Let it cool for 15 minutes.
-Cover the cooling rack with a piece of parchment paper and then invert the cake onto the parchment covered cooling rack.
+Cover the cooling rack with a piece of parchment paper and then invert the cake onto the covered cooling rack.

 - Let the cake cool completely, 1-1/2 to 2 hours, before adding the glaze.